| No of people | Price per person |

 Guide Ajay managed logistics and morale expertly.
 Porters Ram and Tashi were cheerful despite the hard work.
 Their relentless dedication made the trek both achievable and enjoyable.

 Guide Anil managed our pace and health perfectly.
-Porters Nima and Dorji tirelessly carried supplies and kept the camp comfortable.
+Porters Nima and Dorji tirelessly carried supplies, keeping the trek comfortable and memorable.
 Their kindness felt like family support.

 Guide Binod’s detailed knowledge kept us informed and safe.
 Porters Tashi and Pemba made heavy work look effortless with their strength and kindness.
 Places Nepal team’s attention to detail brought peace of mind.

 During this Everest Base Camp trek, I was moved by the dedication of our Sherpa, Karma, and guide Prakash.
 They skillfully balanced motivation and caution.
-The porters, carrying heavy bags and cooking our meals, were the true unsung heroes.
+The porters were the true unsung heroes.
 Places Nepal Treks offered not just a trek but a heartfelt community experience.

 I trekked to Everest Base Camp with Places Nepal Treks, and what an unforgettable experience it was.
 The professional team organized everything perfectly, from permits to accommodation.
 My Nepali guide, Pemba, was incredibly knowledgeable about the region and shared fascinating stories about the mountains.
 The porters worked tirelessly, always with a smile.
 This Himalayan adventure exceeded my expectations entirely.
 I would recommend this company to anyone seeking an authentic mountain trekking experience in Nepal.